XingchengH/codepath/pre-work/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

 [Since I just followed the instructions, there is not much trouble while making this game.
 To be honest, there is challenge that in order to creating this task submission, since I do almost have no chance or I haven’t try these recognized front-end three-piece set(html, css, and js), and it is my first time to touch this computing language, Javascript.
 I do have trouble while I in the step which make the tab sounds, and follow the patterns, but later on I found out that I do mispronounce the word.
-And also since it is done in the web, when I copy all the code into Atom, it is doesn’t work properly, the first thought comes to my mind is that maybe the web itself support javascript stuffs, but later I found out that I need to connect the script file correctly, since if not connect then the pages be created would loss the property of functions.]
+And also since it is done in the web, when I copy all the code into Atom, it is doesn’t work properly, the first thought comes to my mind is that maybe the web itself support javascript stuffs, but later I found out that I need to connect the script file correctly, since if not connect then the pages be created would loss the property of functions.
+And also it is hard to change the layout if you don't know a lot about html and css.]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)